therealsphinx/support.balsamiq.com/content/installation/updateair.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "“This application requires an update to Adobe Air that is not available on your system” Error"
+title: "\"This application requires an update to Adobe Air that is not available on your system\" Error"
 menu:
   menuinstallation:
     parent: installation